Effective Document Capture: When Technology Can Help Reduce Costs

 One key point the article highlights is that while the production workflow from a high level is basic in nature, the nuances that are involved in each step can vary significantly.
 A basic conversion workflow is comprised of document intake, preparation, scan, data entry, quality control, export and disposition.
 How each step is constructed can have dramatic implications on the cost of the overall project.
 In particular, the data entry process can be designed using either manual data entry or OCR (optical character recognition) data extraction, and it is important to know when to use one versus the other.
 Fortunately, there are key indicators that experts have identified.
 These indicators, which Reza spotlights in the article, can help in determining which data capture methodology you should consider implementing in order to minimize cost while maintaining quality.

-Feel free to visit the Document Imaging Services page of our website for additional insights in the form of white papers, case histories, research reports and more.
+Feel free to visit the document scanning services page of our website for additional insights in the form of white papers, case histories, research reports and more.